 Perantzada Art Hotel: This boutique hotel is situated at the wonderful location of the port of Vathy.
 It is a restored 19th-century building that showcases stunning masterpieces of modern art.
 It offers private verandas and airy rooms, all conveniently located near shops and taverns.
 Click here for more information and to book your stay.

-Just opposite the eastern peninsula of Peloponnese, the picturesque but quiet island of Kythira offers countless possibilities for wonderful holidays.
+Just opposite the eastern peninsula of the Peloponnese, the picturesque but quiet island of Kythira offers countless possibilities for wonderful holidays.
 From magnificent beaches and secret caves to isolated coves and inviting beaches, this island begs to be explored.
 In Kythira, you will also find lush forests and waterfalls for great hiking excursions.

 Where to stay in Kythira: